- Automatically installs Playwright and required browser dependencies

 Headless mode

 By default, browsers are run in headless mode.
-If you need to run browsers with a UI (for example, for debugging), set headless: false
+If you need to run browsers with a UI (for example, for debugging), setheadless: false.
+This will automatically set up a virtual display using Xvfb.

 Environment variables